WGSO: History

-WLTS and WYAT

 In the 1980s, it got approval from the Federal Communications Commission to stay on the air around the clock.
 The station briefly became WLTS in the fall of 1984.
 Those call letters lasted less than a year.

 On June 4, 1985, 990 AM became WYAT.
 Those call letters capitalized on the local New Orleans expression "Where y'at?"
 The station aired a syndicated Oldies format with some local DJs during the day.

-WGSO

 On December 1, 1993 the station became WGSO, airing an all news radio format.
 It used an audio feed of CNN Headline News for national news, with some local news inserts.
 In 2001, the station gave New Orleans its first Business Talk format.
 The station was billed as "City Business 990," touting its relationship with the local City Business newspaper.
 From 2004 to 2006, it was known as "BizRadio 990."
 During this time there were local hosts most of the day discussing money and business topics for investors.
 The station used syndicated programming in the evening and CNN Headline News in late nights.

 Post-Katrina (2007), the station used the "Voice of the Northshore" moniker, aiming its news & traffic reports at St. Tammany Parish.
 This was problematic, as the station's signal on the Northshore of Lake Pontchartrain is weak during the day and practically unlistenable at nighttime power.

 By 2009, the station changed management and adapted "Speakin' Easy New Orleans Style" as the station moniker.
 The lineup included local programming during the day (including Jeff Crouere, Tom Fitzmorris and Tim McNally) and syndicated programs at night, such as Michael Savage, Dr. Joy Browne, and Dr. Ronald Hoffman.